 Deep cleaning is typically prescribed annually or semi annually, depending on the traffic levels of the establishment.
 This is when you perform the most intensive cleaning to get the carpet as clean as possible.
 Normally more soil is present so you must perform multiple steps to get the carpet clean.
-For this scenario, we would use both NKapper encapsulating pre spray followed by Natradri compound.
+For this scenario, we would use both Encapsulating Prespray followed by Dry Cleaning Compound.
 Ideally, a maintenance program of your design offers interim cleanings in between the deep cleaning procedures to help keep carpets looking their best year round.

 Brush Out Dry Soil

-After dry soil removal, lightly mist nKapper solution onto all soiled areas.
+- After dry soil removal, lightly mist Prespray solution onto all soiled areas.
 Spray just enough to moisten the fibers, do not soak.

-Apply Natradri compound onto the pre sprayed carpet.
+- Apply dry compound onto the pre sprayed carpet.
 Only apply to the areas previously pre sprayed.